-For over 25 years, the Centre for Race and Culture has brought together diverse people with an interest in promoting and supporting individual, collective, and systemic change to address racism and encourage intercultural understanding.
+For over 25 years, the Centre for Race and Culture has brought together diverse people with an interest in promoting and supporting individual, collective, and systemic change to address racism and discrimination and encourage intercultural understanding.

 Our staff, board, and members bring a range of expertise and experiences to their work with our organization.

 CFRAC is a trusted source for generating, gathering, and sharing reliable and accurate information on anti-racism.
 CFRAC consists of an ethnically diverse staff and board.
 We use an ethnically diverse facilitator team while working with volunteers from various races, cultures and religions.

 Our work is research-based and ground-tested for relevance to a variety of contexts.
 Our collaborative community relationships and our partnerships with agencies and community organizations are key to the success of our ongoing work in promoting understanding around issues of race, equality, and diversity.